A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 2.A.1.3.
 Prioritize your systems and applications based on risk.

-Focus first on the riskiest scenarios for CCPA compliance (i.e., where you are most likely to see regulatory and customer pressure first).
 For example, systems that process sensitive data categories like characteristics of protected classifications or biometric or geolocation data should be prioritized over systems that process low-risk identifiers like name or email.

-Big ID — capture and manage technical, business and security metadata across your entire data environment.
+Big ID — capture and manage technical, business, and security metadata across your entire data environment.
 Automatically catalog and map sensitive & personal data with deep data insight, incorporating active metadata and classification.

-Today, all businesses that collect, store, or process personal data must already have a published Privacy Policy.
+Today, all businesses that collect, store, or personal process data must already have a published Privacy Policy.
 So, if your Privacy Policy is already in line with the GDPR, then these obligations will be largely familiar to you.

 At a high level, your Privacy Policy must include: